ctstone/botbuilder-logging/README.md

 Logs are stored in DocumentDB as JSON documents.
 Any binary attachments (images, speech) are stored as attachments in DocumentDb, as well as on Azure Blob Storage, if it is configured.

 ## Extending the data store
-Extend class `BotLoggerBase`, defining your own `DocumentWriter` and `BlobWriter` instances, to use storage mechanisms other than DocumentDb (Cosmos DB) and Azure Blob Storage.
+To persist logs or blobs in arbitrary stores, implement your own `DocumentWriter` and `BlobWriter` classes.
+Then write your own bot middleware that calls `BotLogWriter.enqueue`.
+See class `BotLogger` for sample implementation.